 Let’s look at some benefits…… It’s an obvious one but providing free fruit at work gently encourages your staff to make healthy food choices, which can be part of a wider drive to encourage employees to eat more healthily.
-The financial outlay depends on the number of staff you have – and how much they like fruit – however with a team of around eight, it should cost no more than £15 to top up the bowl twice a week if you buy from a reasonably-priced supermarket or a local greengrocer.
+The financial outlay depends on the number of staff you have – and how much they like fruit.
+However per ten employees, it should cost no more than £17-18 to top up the bowl twice a week, if you buy from a reasonably-priced supermarket or a local greengrocer.

 - It’s an excellent source of vitamins and minerals, including folate, vitamin C and potassium

 - Fruit provides a great source of fibre, which can help to maintain a healthy gut and prevent digestion problems

 - Eating fruit regularly can help to lower the risk of heart disease, stroke and some types of cancer

 - Fruit contributes to a healthy, balanced diet and taste great

 (Source: NHS Live Well)